haroal/dotfiles/linux/install_ubuntu_18.04.md

 $ sudo apt update && sudo apt install ukuu

 # To have a list of currently installed kernels
-$ sudo ukuu --list
+$ sudo ukuu --list-installed

 # To install the new kernel
-$ sudo ukuu-install v4.16.23
+$ sudo ukuu --install v4.16.23

 # To remove the old one
 $ sudo ukuu --remove <old kernel version as written in the list>